 - Explain database administration issues

-- Students who have not completed at least questionnaire and intro assignment/quiz by two days before the drop without W Date (Click the Class Details)
+- Students who have not completed at least 1 assignments two days before the drop without W grade.

-- Students who have not completed at least first three assignments and two quizzes by two days before the drop with W grade.
-Nota bene, positive attendance on assignments consists of: watching the corresponding videos, submitting the assignment and attempting the quiz.
+- Students who have not completed at least 50% of the work by two days before the drop with W grade.

 - There was a clerical error (i.e., the points were added up wrong).